ArchipelagoMW/Archipelago/worlds/cv64/docs/en_Castlevania.md

 When the player receives an item, a textbox containing that item's name will pop up on-screen as when an item would normally be picked up.

-## What tricks and glitches do I need to know for Hard Logic?
+## What tricks and glitches should I know for Hard Logic?

 The following tricks always have a chance to be required:
 - Left Tower skip in Castle Wall